benjaminangafua/ekklesia-record/README.md

     This file will be run when starting the webserver of this application

 # What is this app (Ekklesia)?
-- Ekklesia is church management software that aids churches and similar in managing, automating and organizing daily operations.
+- Ekklesia is a church management software that aids churches and similar in managing, automating and organizing daily operations.
 It handles processes such as databases, communication, event and worship presentation programs.
 - It allows church members to see God's hand through ministries

 # What Ekklesia does?

 - It covers daily church administrator operations
-- It help as service support, reporting, work coordination, emails and information dissemination
+- It serves as service support, reporting, work coordination, emails and information dissemination
 - Stores attendance, and contribution details
 - It helps define approaches to ministry
 - It ensures the smooth running of the church on a day-to-day basis by automating recurring tasks and reducing the cost of operations.